-What to look for when viewing a house
+What to look for and ask when viewing a house

 If you’re a first-time buyer, it can be hard to know what to look for when viewing a house.
 Here’s an essential house viewing checklist and our top tips.